LaurentRDC/pandoc-plot/examples/README.md

 ## preamble

 This example shows how to use preamble files and show the source code for figures as a link in captions.

+## config

+This example shows how to use a custom configuration file.